robenkleene/collections/cards/roben-kleene.md

 - **Which month does daylight saving time end?** November
 - **How does the clock move for daylight saving time in spring?** One hour forward
 - **How does the clock move for daylight saving time in fall?** One hour backward

+## Cooking

+- **How do you put out an grease fire?** Turn off the heat, then slowly slide a lid over the top from the side (putting it on quickly forces in too much air), or use baking soda or salt.
+Never use water!